Ireland a bastion of liberal humanism? You think?

-Here are 5 enlightened things the Irish Government can do regarding cannabis when Ireland legalises the plant
+Here are 5 enlightened things the Irish Government can do regarding cannabis when Ireland legalises the plant to control its use

 1. Freedom of choice.
 Have an adult conversation about legal and illegal drugs, and the influences that history, culture and social change have had on our current legal and penal system.
 Consider that some people might prefer cannabis to alcohol, and this choice does no harm to anybody else.

 2. Make possession of cannabis for personal use legal.
 This should include the freedom to grow cannabis in a safe environment.
 Further, all recorded convictions for simple possession should be expunged, and the police, courts and prisons should apologise for wasting so much time and resources on so petty an offence.

 3. No point going Dutch, as we need to remove the drug gangs’ main source of income.
 State-licensed cannabis cultivators and retailers can deliver a better product at a cheaper price than criminal gangs.
 A single compliance network will allow for monitoring of effects on health and society.
 Bonus: tax on cannabis can generate huge sums for the Government (California has a 15% excise tax on cannabis sales, on top of local taxes and cultivator tax).
 So a 15% tax on retail sales of €700 million would directly generate €105 million in State taxes a year.